 OwnerId attributes.
 Conceptually, an entity is like a database table, and the entity attributes correspond to the table columns.
-Creating an entity record (or, simply a record) in Dynamics 365 for Customer Engagement apps is like adding a row in a database table.
+Creating an entity record (or, simply a record) in Dynamics 365 Customer Engagement (on-premises) is like adding a row in a database table.
 The entities are divided into three categories: system, business, and custom.
 As a developer working with business data, you will use business and custom entities.
-System entities are used by Dynamics 365 for Customer Engagement apps to handle all internal processes, such as workflows and asynchronous jobs.
+System entities are used by Dynamics 365 Customer Engagement (on-premises) to handle all internal processes, such as workflows and asynchronous jobs.
 You cannot delete or customize system entities.

-Business entities are part of the Dynamics 365 for Customer Engagement apps default installation and they appear in the customization user interface.
+Business entities are part of the Dynamics 365 Customer Engagement (on-premises) default installation and they appear in the customization user interface.
 An account, contact, and letter are examples of business entities.
-After installation, you can add custom entities to Dynamics 365 for Customer Engagement apps to address specific business needs of the organization.
-In a Dynamics 365 for Customer Engagement apps Solution, you can set business and custom entities and attributes to be either customizable or non-customizable.
+After installation, you can add custom entities to Dynamics 365 Customer Engagement (on-premises) to address specific business needs of the organization.
+In a Dynamics 365 Customer Engagement (on-premises) Solution, you can set business and custom entities and attributes to be either customizable or non-customizable.
 You can modify a customizable entity by renaming it, adding new attributes, or changing various settings, such as duplicate detection or queue support settings.
 You cannot modify a non-customizable entity.
-For more information about customization, unmanaged and managed solutions, and managed properties, see Package and Distribute Extensions with Dynamics 365 for Customer Engagement apps Solutions.
+For more information about customization, unmanaged and managed solutions, and managed properties, see Package and Distribute Extensions with Dynamics 365 Customer Engagement (on-premises) Solutions.